bluesky/tiled/README.md

 * Access Run metadata cheaply, again with pagination and random access.
 * Access Run data as strided C arrays in chunks.
 * A Python client with rich proxy objects that do chunk-based access transparently (like intake's `RemoteXarray` and similar).
-But do not switch dask-vs-not-dask or dask-vs-another-delayed-framework at call time.
+But, differently from current intake and Databroker, do not switch dask-vs-not-dask or dask-vs-another-delayed-framework at call time.
 Use a consistent delayed framework (or none at all) consistently within a given context.
 Your only option at call time should be `read()`.
-Whether that is in memory, dask, or something else should be set higher up. framework or not a delayed framework at all per process.
+Whether that is in memory, dask, or something else should be set higher up.
 * Usable performance without any instrisic caching in the server.
 Objects may do some internal caching for optimization, but the server will not explicitly hang on to any state between requests.